Vision Systems

 Machine vision systems, on the other hand, are incredibly fast and efficient; they can perform quality control tasks with speed, precision, and reliability that can’t be matched by a human operator.
 Additionally, they’re so precise they can detect defects otherwise invisible to the naked eye, which gives them an obvious advantage over human-powered quality control.

-These systems capture images or other data (depending on the transducer used) in real-time at great speed.
+These systems capture images or other data (depending on the transducer used) at great speed in real-time.
 These images or data are then analyzed by the system, which is capable of detecting defects or irregularities, even if they’re invisible to the human eye.
 Once the defect is identified, the system triggers a pre-programmed action.

 This mostly includes stopping the production process for further inspection or just removing the product/part from further manufacturing and sending it to subsequent QC and corrections.
 The level of detail at which these systems operate is astonishing.
 For example, machine vision can even detect cold solder joints on electronic circuitry, which previously required a visual/manual inspection.